ionutpasat/Halite-I/README.md

 # Halite-I
-This is my Halite1 Bot implemented for our annual university algorithm project.
+This is my Halite1 Bot implemented for our annual university algorithmic project.